HohShenYien/Harvard-CS50/README.md

   challenge for me.
 * I find the lectures are really interesting and the lecturer was really energetic which is what I like most in the course.
 Besides, some of the problems were rather challenging as well .
+* The date of completion is the same as the date I posted them here.

+***
+  P.S I didn't know much about github before my pset2, so some of the earlier projects were uploaded around that day.

+  Link to website of CS50x : [Harvard CS50](https://cs50.harvard.edu/x/2020/)
+***